The Great Reno Balloon Race

-The Great Reno Balloon Race (GRBR) is an annual hot-air balloon race held in Reno, Nevada, at Rancho San Rafael Park, located west of the University of Nevada, Reno.
+The Great Reno Balloon Race (GRBR) is an annual hot-air balloon race held in Reno, Nevada, at Rancho San Rafael Regional Park, located west of the University of Nevada, Reno.
 The event celebrated its 35th year in 2016.
 The coordination of the race is managed by a team of both paid staff and volunteers.

 The Great Reno Balloon Race is the largest free hot-air ballooning event in the United States, held on the first weekend after Labor Day.
 The GRBR draws an average crowd of 140,000 each year, making it the largest free event in Northern Nevada.
 The race includes entrants from across United States as well as numerous other countries.

 History

 The first balloon race was held in 1982, with 20 balloons participating.
 Today, more than 100 balloons participate annually.

 One of the main shows over the three-day event is the Great Reno Balloon Race, or Dawn Patrol.
 The term was solidified by the board of trustees when Federal Aviation officials approved predawn flying regulations in 1978.
 Safety precautions such as special navigation lights became standard, and in 1990, it began launching balloons before sunrise.
 During Dawn Patrol, pilots face unstable predawn air conditions.
 The Dawn Patrol marks the beginning of the balloon race.

 Since 1998, just before Dawn Patrol, pilots light their lanterns for the Glow Show.
 The intent is for the balloons to take an appearance similar to a paper lantern, which marks the beginning of the balloon race.

 During the COVID-19 pandemic, the 39th edition, scheduled for 2020, was deferred to 2021.